-Key health sciences research centers funded by the National Institutes of Health include the Emory Winship Cancer Institute, a National Cancer Institute-designated center; the Emory Vaccine Center, one of the world's largest vaccine research centers; the Emory Center for AIDS Research; the Atlanta Clinical & Translational Science Institute; the Influenza Pathogenesis & Immunology Research Center; the Alzheimer's Disease Research Center and the Chemical and Biology Discovery Center.
+Key health sciences research centers funded by the National Institutes of Health include the Emory Winship Cancer Institute, a National Cancer Institute-designated center; the Emory Vaccine Center, one of the world's largest vaccine research centers; the Emory Center for AIDS Research; the Georgia Clinical & Translational Science Alliance; the Influenza Pathogenesis & Immunology Research Center; the Alzheimer's Disease Research Center and the Chemical and Biology Discovery Center.

 Other multidisciplinary centers and institutes include the Emory Transplant Center, Emory/Georgia Tech Predictive Health Institute, Global Health Institute, Heart and Vascular Center, Center for Comprehensive Informatics and Brain Health Center.